viktorKorolyuk/CLI-Notes-Manager/README.md

-# C# CLI Note Taker
+# C# CLI Note Manager
-This is a simple note taking application coded in C#.
+A cli note-taking application written in C#.
+Designed for speed and simplicity.

+### Design motivation
+The architecture is being designed to allow easy and flexible additions of new functionality and commands as well.

 ### Vision:
 Options prompt: